 Cleaning Your Stovetop Range

 Remember, if you have a hood over the range in your kitchen, clean the filter once a month.

 B cleaning any stovetop, make sure the entire range is off and no longer producing any heat.
 There are different ways to clean gas and electric stovetops, but you should always refer to the manufacturer's manual of the stove to learn how to clean the stove properly.

 Basic maintenance is the same for each stove type.
 You can maintain your stove by wiping it down after every time you cook.
 Make sure the stove is completely off and that it is no longer producing any heat before you wipe it down.

 Kitchen Appliance Warranties

 Each appliance unit in your kitchen should have a specific manual that will have all the information you need for it.
-Your Clayton One-Year Limited Warranty will not cover your appliances; however, some appliance manufacturers may have separate warranties you can sign up for each individual appliance.
+Your Clayton limited home warranty will not cover your appliances; however, some appliance manufacturers may have separate warranties you can sign up for each individual appliance.
 Contact the manufacturer for each appliance of your home when you move into your home to see if they have a warranty you can pay for.

 You should contact the manufacturer directly if you have any concern about an appliance.
-There should be a contact number, or website, on the manual or on a DVD in the house pack you receive when you move into your new home.
+There should also be a contact number or website in the manual or on a DVD in the house pack you receive when you move into your new home.
 The manufacturer of the appliance should be up to date with your warranty information and able to help you.